Epson Perfection V600 Photo flat bed scanner

 With the Epson Perfection V600 Photo it is certainly possible to scan some medium formats of any length, but as we will see in the further text, the image quality provided by the device is not a medium format photography worth, so that the less Perfection V600 Photo will ever see a medium format.

-The provided software
+The provided software of the Epson Perfection V600 Photo

 The scan software of Epson Scan can be applied in different operation modes: the full automatic modus in which one practically cannot adjust anything, the standard-modus, in which the user can accomplish some basic adjustments, the office modus for the optimal work in the office, as also the professional modus, in which the user can adjust all possible adjustments by himself.
 In the professional modus, the following tools for the correction of the image are at the userīs disposal: an automatic exposure correction, tonal value correction, gradiation curves, a dialogue box with controls for brightness/contrast/saturation and for the colour balance, as also a colour palette for the colour hue control.